phorward/unicc/README.md

 It compiles an augmented grammar definition into a program source code that parses the described grammar.
 Because UniCC is intended to be target-language independent, it can be configured via template definition files to emit parsers in almost any programming language.

 UniCC comes with out of the box support for the programming languages **C**, **C++**, **Python** (both 2.x and 3.x) and **JavaScript**.
 Parsers can also be generated into **JSON** and **XML**.

+UniCC can generate both scanner-less and scanner-mode parsers.
+The more powerful scanner-less parsing is the default, and allows to break the barrier between the grammar and its tokens, so tokens are under full control of the context-free grammar.
+Scanner-less parsing requires that the provided grammar is internally rewritten according to whitespace and lexeme settings.

 ## Example